Certificate in Ayres Sensory Integration (CASI) - Module 2 Information

 WHO CAN TAKE THIS COURSE

-Module 2 is open to healthcare professionals with at least a bachelor level equivalent college/university degree in occupational therapy, speech pathology, physical therapy, psychology, or medicine.
+Module 2 is open to healthcare professionals with at least a bachelor level equivalent college/university degree in occupational therapy.
 Module 2 is a prerequisite to Module 3.

 After the course, participants will be able to:

 Determine the evaluations appropriate to assess ASI constructs in all areas